metacritical/metacritical/README.md

 ### Hi there I am Pankaj Doharey (Metacritical) 👋
 > I am a Fullstack Developer.
-- I'm Currently looking for working as a developer with BigBinary 🔨
+- I'm Currently working as a developer with BigBinary 🔨

 <!--